Temp For Grilling Steak on a Charcoal Grill

 "Grilling perfection begins with getting the temperature just right.
 Let's uncover the optimal heat for a sizzling steak on your charcoal grill!"

-The Goldilocks Zone: Finding the Right Temperature
+Finding the Right Temp

 Grilling a steak on a charcoal grill involves achieving the perfect balance of heat.
 Follow these steps to ensure your steak turns out just the way you like it: